uf-icbr-bioinformatics/methylmapper/README.md

 ## Algorithm
 1. Each read is converted into one or more *maps* as follows:
-  a.
-The program locates all occurrences of the specified site (e.g. CG) and determines whether the are methylated (*) or unmethylated (#).
+  * The program locates all occurrences of the specified site (e.g. CG) and determines whether the are methylated (*) or unmethylated (#).
-  b.
-Methylated sites are grouped into *patches*.
-Two consecutive methylated sites generate a new patch, while a single unmethylated site closes it (these numbers can be changed with `-o` and `-c`.
+  * Methylated sites are grouped into *patches*.
+Two consecutive methylated sites generate a new patch, while a single unmethylated site closes it (these numbers can be changed with `-o` and `-c`).